deadlyunicorn/deadlyunicorn/README.md

 ### Hi there 🦄

 - 🔭 I’m currently working on learning new things, expanding my knowledge, my field of view and I am also practising in order to become better at programming
-- 🌱 I’m currently learning app development with Flutter
+- 🌱 I’m currently learning AWS Cloud Development
 - 👯 I’m looking to collaborate on... anything?
 Any great idea that catches my interest will do

       Note: Don't subscribe me to your mailing lists without my permission :)